 Orlistat (Xenical, Alli) might keep the beneficial fatty acids in fish oil from being absorbed by the body.
 Taking fish oil and orlistat (Xenical, Alli) at least 2 hours apart may keep this from happening.

 Warfarin (Coumadin) is used to slow blood clotting.
 Fish oil also might slow blood clotting.
 Taking fish oil with warfarin might slow blood clotting too much and increase the risk of bleeding.
 However, conflicting results suggests that fish oil does not increase the effects of warfarin.
 Until more is known, use cautiously in combination with warfarin.
 Have your blood checked regularly, as your dose of warfarin (Coumadin) might need to be changed.

 Fish oil might lower blood pressure.
 It has the potential to add to blood pressure lowering effects of other herbs and supplements that also lower blood pressure.
 Other herbs and supplements that can lower blood pressure include andrographis, casein peptides, cat's claw, coenzyme Q-10, L-arginine, lycium, stinging nettle, theanine, and others.

-High doses of fish oil seem to slow blood clotting.
-Taking fish oil with other herbs that slow clotting might cause bleeding in some people.
+High doses of fish oil have been thought to slow blood clotting.
+However, most research shows that fish oil does not increase bleeding.
+Until more is known, be watchful if combining with herbs and supplements that might slow blood clotting.
 These herbs include angelica, clove, danshen, garlic, ginger, ginkgo, Panax ginseng, red clover, turmeric, willow, and others.

 Fish oil can reduce vitamin E levels.
 Researchers aren't sure whether fish oil keeps vitamin E from being absorbed from food or whether it causes the body to use up vitamin E faster than it should.